 WILLEM: “Mobility Print has been around since 2017.
 It’s great for BYOD printing but the missing piece was printing over the internet.

 “In the past, Google Cloud Print solved that really well.
-Now Google Cloud Print is going away and customers need a replacement.
+Now Google Cloud Print is going away and customers need an alternative.
 Our latest enhancement will fill that gap.

 “With our latest feature Cloud Print, users can now print over the internet from anywhere in the world.